rlee97/RamboSteve/docs/final.md

         DISTANCE[0] if distance < 3 else DISTANCE[1] if distance < 6 else DISTANCE[2]
         HEALTH[0] if health < 4 else HEALTH[1] if health < 14 else HEALTH[2]

 Every permutation of these states is a cell in our Q-Table.
+In total we have 144 states.
 We also have a list of actions that our agent can take.
 These actions are listed below:

         ACTIONS = {'sword': ['move 1', 'move -1', 'strafe 1', 'strafe -1', 'attack 1', 'switch'],
                     'bow': ['move 1', 'move -1', 'strafe 1', 'strafe -1', 'use 1', 'use 0', 'switch']}